ONSdigital/csvcubed/external-docs/docs/guides/errors/inspect-command-errors/failed-to-load-table-schema-into-rdf-graph.md

 ## How to fix

-Make sure the table schema json files built by the build command are present at the `<table-schema-file-path>` referenced in the CSV-W json-ld.
+Make sure the table schema JSON files built by the build command are present at the `<table-schema-file-path>` referenced in the CSV-W.